If you’re experiencing problems with school or just life, you can get help. Take advantage of services on campus or in the community.

 - Food and housing issues

-Thurston County Food Bank has a drive-up food distribution point in Lot C every other Tuesday, 10 am – 3 pm, from May 5, 2020 until July 2020.
+Thurston County Food Bank has a drive-up food distribution point in Lot C every other Tuesday, 10 am – 3 pm, from May 5, 2020 through July 28, 2020.
 Learn more about food bank distribution on campus.

 The Washington state Department of Social and Health Services offers some emergency assistance.
 Find out more about DSHS Emergency Programs.